-1.9 INDO - US data Exchange Centre
+1.9 INDO -US data Exchange Centre

-Under the bilateral programme of co-operation with USA, an INDO-US data Exchange Centre has been established at IMD, New Delhi in Nov, 99 for exchange of satellite data with USA.
-Processed INSAT imagery data is being transmitted every three hours to the USA.
-GOES imagery data is also being received from USA.
+Under the bilateral programme of co-operation with USA, an INDO-US data Exchange Centre has been established at IMD, New Delhi in Nov, 99 for exchange of INSAT satellite data with USA.
+Processed INSAT imagery data is being transmitted at every three hours to the USA.
+GOES imagery data is also being received from USA on a dedicated 512 KBPS communication line.